gmbecker/contributing_to_r_lesson/outline.md

 - I diagnosed the problem:
   - Hang was in `locator` C function not identify logic per se.
 - I wrote and submitted a proposed patch
-  - No reponse on bugzilla other than bug status changed to closed-fixed
+  - No response on bugzilla other than bug status changed to closed-fixed
   - Could see changes in trunk; patch accepted

 ## Bitwise Operations For Raw Vectors